Web analytics: Web analytics categories

 In the past, web analytics has been used to refer to on-site visitor measurement.
 However, this meaning has become blurred, mainly because vendors are producing tools that span both categories.
 Many different vendors provide on-site web analytics software and services.
 There are two main technical ways of collecting the data.
 The first and traditional method, server log file analysis, reads the logfiles in which the web server records file requests by browsers.
 The second method, page tagging, uses JavaScript embedded in the webpage to make image requests to a third-party analytics-dedicated server, whenever a webpage is rendered by a web browser or, if desired, when a mouse click occurs.
 Both collect data that can be processed to produce web traffic reports.

 On-site web analytics

-There are no globally agreed definitions within web analytics as the industry bodies have been trying to agree on definitions that are useful and definitive for some time, that is saying, metrics in tools and products from different companies may have different ways to measure, counting, as a result, a same metric name may represent the different meaning of data.
+There are no globally agreed definitions within web analytics as the industry bodies have been trying to agree on definitions that are useful and definitive for some time, that is to say, metrics in tools and products from different companies may have different ways of measuring and counting.
+As a result, the same metric name may represent the different meaning of data.
 The main bodies who have had input in this area have been the IAB (Interactive Advertising Bureau), JICWEBS (The Joint Industry Committee for Web Standards in the UK and Ireland), and The DAA (Digital Analytics Association), formally known as the WAA (Web Analytics Association, US).
 However, many terms are used in consistent ways from one major analytics tool to another, so the following list, based on those conventions, can be a useful starting point: